 The scheme provides a salary contribution based on the SFI Research Fellow scale (Level 3), and institutional overheads, at 30% of the value of the award (less equipment).
 Research expenses (up to €15,000 for the first year and up to €13,000 annually thereafter) will also be provided.

 Initially funding is provided for five years with the opportunity to apply for an extension of three additional years.
 The University Research Fellowship provides researchers with maximum flexibility and can be held part-time, and allows sabbaticals, secondments or international experience.

 The basic salary requested will be at a level commensurate with the applicant’s skills, responsibilities, expertise and experience, according to Point 1 of the SFI Grants Team Member budgeting Research Fellow scale (Level 3).
 For further details: Grant application budget policy.

 Successful Royal Society - SFI University Research Fellows who are about to start their first year are eligible to apply for up to €176,000 research grants funded by SFI.

-Please note that interviews for the fellowships are held at the Royal Society.
-Applicants are asked to keep 3-13 April free.
-Only applicants that pass the other stages of assessment will be invited.
 If you have a question about this scheme, please first read the scheme notes which contain more detailed information.
 If the answer is still not available, you can contact the Royal Society University Research Fellowship team at email@example.com.

 SFI advise prospective applicants to use individual and departmental contacts to liaise with current and former URF holders for insights into the application process.
 View a list of current and former URF holders.